bartholdja/flask-demo-new/README.md

 # Flask on Heroku

+This repository serves the purpose of being the solution to an exercise that comprised of building a basic interactive website that plots stock closing prices, adjusted closing prices, and volume for August 2015.

+The data come from quandl.com.

+Below find the original exercise.
+Start with forking https://github.com/thedataincubator/flask-demo.
+---
 This project is intended to help you tie together some important concepts and technologies from the 12-day course, including Git, Flask, JSON, Pandas, Requests, Heroku, and Bokeh for visualization.